Use the quick links below to jump to a particular section of our sights and activities coverage for Hanoi.

 Some Hanoi streets have completely given themselves over to tourism -- and Hang Be is one such example, though that's not to say it isn't worth a ...
 Read more about Hang Be and Gia Ngu .

-Try as I might, I can’t find out what “Ta Hien”, one of Hanoi‘s 36 streets, originally sold, although according to a friend’s father, it sold food when he was young and during his parents’ generation — whether that was the original wares sold here or not, I’m not sure.
-Perhaps this lack of information is because it’s now best known for bia hoi corner and the bars that line its ...
+Try as I might, I can’t find out what “Ta Hien”, one of Hanoi’s 36 streets, originally sold, although according to a friend’s father, it sold food when he was young and during his parents’ generation — whether that was the original wares sold here or not, I’m not ...
 Read more about Ta Hien .

 Despite not being one of Hanoi's so-called 36 streets, Au Trieu is still worth browsing to enjoy a classic experience of shopping and ...
 Read more about Au Trieu .

-Massages in Hanoi range from the very cheap and cheerful $5 foot massage through to the high-end luxury spas, where you’ll pay nearly $100 for just an hour of pampering.
+Massages in Hanoi range from very cheap and cheerful foot massages through to high-end luxury spas, where you’ll pay nearly $100 for just an hour of pampering.
 The choice can be overwhelming but here’s a selection of places we think are worth checking ...
 Read more about Where can I get a good massage in Hanoi? .

 When you’ve had enough of attempting to shave your legs while balancing on the toilet seat in your wet-room shower, it’s time for a wax.
 Fortunately, reasonably priced, good quality waxing is available in ...
 Read more about Waxing and manicures .